ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 Replace truncate with rocblas_truncate
 ''''''''''''''''''''''''''''''''''''''

-From rocBLAS 3.0 enum truncate_t and the value truncate will be removed and replaced by rocblas_truncate_t and rocblas_truncate, respectively.
-The new enum rocblas_truncate_t and the value rocblas_truncate could be used from this ROCm release for an easy transition.
+From rocBLAS 3.0 enum truncate_t and the value truncate has been removed and replaced by rocblas_truncate_t and rocblas_truncate, respectively.

 Announced in rocBLAS 2.46
 ^^^^^^^^^^^^^^^^^^^^^^^^^